 Proelia must be conducted in the presence of a numen.
 If two or more numina are present and a dispute arises about which of them will oversee the proelium, the Fates will decide who serves as the presiding numen.

-Only a war deity (Mars, Phobos and Deimos) or a player who is an imperator/rex (i.e. a player in possession of legiones) or a bacchant under the direction of Dionysus/Ariadne/Silenus or a mortal player in possession of the Ring of Gyges may engage as a warring party (participant) in a proelium.
+Only a war deity (Mars, Phobos, Deimos, Tyr, Wotan) or a player who is an imperator/rex (i.e. a player in possession of legiones) or a bacchant under the direction of Dionysus/Ariadne/Silenus or a mortal player in possession of the Ring of Gyges may engage as a warring party (participant) in a proelium.
 Virgines, matronae, senatores, and most numina may not participate in proelia as warring parties.
 A proelium may involve only two parties who are residing in the same region.
 A party consists of a player or a group of amici operating in collaboration.
 A multi-player party must have declared their amicitia to Juno and received her approval before the flagitatio in order to operate as a group; otherwise, they cannot operate collectively.
 If amici operate as a party, they fight as a single individual and cannot issue or accept flagitationes separately and they may not field more than ten (10) legiones in a proelium, no matter how many they collectively possess.

 Issuing Flagitationes (Challenges to Battle)